2016 Was A Violent Year For Police, But There's Still No 'War On Cops'

 “This year, we’ve had more officers killed particularly by gunfire and more officers killed in ambush-style attacks and more cases where more than one officer is killed at the same time,” said William J. Johnson, executive director of the National Association of Police Organizations.

-The rest of the fatal shootings in 2016 came during routine law enforcement activity, often while officers were serving warrants or responding to domestic disputes or other calls.
+The rest of the fatal shootings in 2016 occurred during routine law enforcement activity, often while officers were serving warrants or responding to domestic disputes or other calls.

 Still, Johnson believes President Barack Obama is in part to blame for what he sees as a chilling of relations between the police and the public.
 And that, Johnson said, has made the job of policing more dangerous.